-The name Pollinator Highway refers to an already existing movement corridor used by pollinators (butterflies, bumblebees and solitary bees) as well as other groups of animals to move from one green area to another.
+The name 'Pollinator Highway' refers to an already existing movement corridor, used by pollinators (butterflies, bumblebees and honeybees) and other groups of animals to move from one green area to another.